 Currently Teaching (2013-2014)

 As a medical doctor and pathologist, I have maintained an interest in integrative patient care and the important role of chiropractic in integrative care.
-Integrative care is best defined as bringing the most appropriate healthcare provider (or providers) to effectively treat an individual patient’s problem.
+Integrative care is best defined as bringing the most appropriate healthcare providers together to effectively treat an individual patient’s problem.
 The field of pathology relates and integrates the other basic biologic sciences to the clinical presentation of the patient who the doctor sees.